-This type of zone operates for most of the working day (usually between 9.30am and 4.30pm) generally Monday to Friday.
+This type of zone operates for most of the working day (usually between 9.30am and 4.30pm) generally Monday to Friday and sometimes longer hours or including Saturday.
 Pay-and-display machines will be installed in the area.
 Tickets bought from pay-and-display machines regulate short-stay visitor parking.
 Bays are usually 'shared use' which means both permit holders and pay-and-display ticket holders can use them.
 Pay-and-display or pay by mobile phone visitors are restricted to a maximum stay, generally two or four hours.
 This type of control works well in busy areas with a high demand for parking throughout the day.